 Here’s how distributed teams benefit:

-- Simultaneous editing: multiple team members update boards, move cards, and add details without creating conflicting versions.
+- Simultaneous editing: Multiple team members update boards, move cards, and add details without creating conflicting versions.

-- Instant notifications: stakeholders receive automated alerts when their input is required or when a status changes.
+- Instant notifications: Stakeholders receive automated alerts when their input is required or when a status changes.

-- Contextual communication: discussions occur directly within work items, keeping comments, files, and decisions tied to relevant context.
+- Contextual communication: Discussions occur directly within work items, keeping comments, files, and decisions tied to relevant context.

 A global product team, for example, can have designers in London hand off work to developers in New York.
 The task board manages this transition with automatic notifications and status updates, reducing the need for handoff meetings.